Arsenic biochemistry: Arsenic poisoning treatment

 There are three molecules that serve as chelator agents that bond to arsenic.
-These three are British Anti-Lewisite (BAL, Dimercaprol), succimer (DMSA) and Unithiol (DMPS).
+These three are British Anti-Lewisite (BAL; dimercaprol), succimer (dimercaptosuccinic acid; DMSA) and Unithiol (2,3-dimercapto-1-propanesulfonic acid; DMPS).

 When these agents chelate inorganic arsenic, it is converted into an organic form of arsenic because it is bound to the organic chelating agent.
 The sulfur atoms of the thiol groups are the site of interaction with arsenic.
 This is because the thiol groups are nucleophilic while the arsenic atoms are electrophilic.
 Once bound to the chelating agent the molecules can be excreted, and therefore free inorganic arsenic atoms are removed from the body.

 Other chelating agents can be used, but may cause more side effects than British Anti-Lewisite (BAL, Dimercaprol), succimer (DMSA) and (DMPS).
 DMPS and DMSA also have a higher therapeutic index than BAL.

 These drugs are efficient for acute poisoning of arsenic, which refers to the instantaneous effects caused by arsenic poisoning.
 For example, headaches, vomiting or sweating are some of the common examples of an instantaneous effect.
 In comparison, chronic poisonous effects arise later on, and unexpectedly such as organ damage.
 Usually it is too late to prevent them once they appear.
 Therefore, action should be taken as soon as acute poisonous effects arise.